 Directions: Access is by light aircraft to Xigera airstrip.
-Depending on the time of year, it's then a short drive either directly to the camp or to the boat station and a then a 5 minute boat trip to camp.
+It's then a short drive either directly to the camp or, when water levels are high, to the boat station, followed by a five-minute boat trip to camp.

 Owner: Wilderness Safaris

 Food & drink